Houston's Line of

 Buried: Evergreen Cemetery, Section B2, Plot 21, Space 3

-transported to St. Joseph’s Infirmary with two of his crew members.
-He
+to St. Joseph’s Infirmary with two of his crew members, George Richardson

-succumbed to his injuries the next morning, the two crew members survived.
+Robert succumbed to his injuries the next morning at 9:35 a.m.

 Robert was the Vice President of the City Fireman’s Union No. 9629,